turingschool-examples/backend_mod_1_prework/day_6/questions.md

 **How do you create an instance of a class?**

 After a class is created with `class <ClassName>` a new instance of that class can be created using the `new` method.
+The below method does not have any arguments that need to be passed to the Dog class.
+In the previous example a name and breed would need to be passed to create an object of the class.

 ```
 class Dog